 It may not be enough

 Even if the global stock of air conditioning units becomes much more efficient, the expected leaps in use are so great that global electricity demand will continue to rise.
 This will complicate the already prohibitive task of cleaning up the world's energy sectors.
-It means that nations don't just have to overhaul existing electricity infrastructure - they need to build much larger systems than they ever have and do everything with renewable or emission-free sources.
+It means that nations don't just have to overhaul existing electricity infrastructure - they need to build much larger systems than ever before and do everything with renewable or emission-free sources.

 Cooling the large volumes of hot air that fill homes, offices and factories is, and always will be, a huge energy consumption.